-This combined degree offers a highly valued career path in criminology and law.
-Learn about areas including law enforcement and surveillance, criminal justice and practices, cultural depictions of crime and contemporary debates in criminology.
-This degree also focuses on critiquing legal, social and cultural definitions of criminality and reactions to it.
+This double degree offers a highly valued career path in criminology and law.
+The Bachelor of Criminology degree offers students the opportunity to study crime and criminal justice in both a conceptual and an applied way that particularly stresses social and cultural definitions of criminality and the reactions to it.

 Criminology and Laws at Western

 Areas of focus in the Bachelor of Criminology include criminal justice institutions and practices, the development of criminology as a discipline and its various strands, forms and patterns of victimisation, crime prevention strategies and debates, aspects of juvenile justice, the evolution of prisons and different forms of punishment, law enforcement and surveillance, violence, gender and crime, and cultural depictions of crime and contemporary debates in criminology.
 The degree addresses the criminalisation of disadvantage through race, class, disability and gender, with a focus on the nexus between social and criminal justice.
 This will equip students with the specialist skills and knowledge that a new graduate would need on entering the workforce or on proceeding to advanced study.